maktoobgar/microservice_template/README.md

-# Get Up and Running for Development
+# Get up and Running for Development

 1. Have golang installed.
 2. Run: